 Knowing your hormonal status is one of the most powerful tools in preparing for a healthy preconception, conception, and pregnancy…and I’d love to help you get started.
 Reach out to me if you’re ready for help!

-The DUTCH complete includes sex hormones and metabolities, 4 point cortisol and cortisone, plus markers for melatonin, B12, B6, Folate, oxidative stress, and neurotransmitters.
-Typically a DUTCH Complete is $399 alone, so the value of this package is $650!
+- The DUTCH complete which includes sex hormones and their metabolites, 4 point cortisol and cortisone, plus markers for melatonin, B12, B6, Folate, oxidative stress, and neurotransmitters.

 - A complete thyroid panel with all 6 thyroid labs